vkarpov15/thecodebarbarian.com/lib/posts/20180105_express_patreon.md

-*This is the beginning of my first subscriber-only article on [The Code Barbarian's Patreon](https://www.patreon.com/codebarbarian).
-The article goes into much more depth than normal tech articles and has enough content to fill an ebook, so the whole article is only available to Patreon subscribers.
-If you like this article, please consider [subscribing on Patreon](https://www.patreon.com/codebarbarian) to support future in-depth guides.
-The next article, "Building Distributed Locking with Node.js and MongoDB", ships on January 15, 2018!*
+*This is a preview of Mastering JS' premium tutorial [Write Your Own Express.js From Scratch](https://gumroad.com/l/tlcRd).
+If you like this article, [get the tutorial and master Express today!](https://gum.co/tlcRd).*

 Over the last 5 years, [Express](https://www.npmjs.com/package/express) has become the de facto web server framework for Node.js.
 I wouldn't be surprised if [the MEAN stack](https://www.mongodb.com/blog/post/the-mean-stack-mongodb-expressjs-angularjs-and)